 Learn how to use a paint sprayer on furniture – how to thin out paint, how to protect everything from overspray, and so much more!

 You NEED to have it in your life if you’re painting furniture very often.
-It’s cheap, doesn’t need an air compressor and it has 2 containers for paint (one container ALWAYS has poly in it for me).
+It’s cheap and doesn’t need an air compressor.
 It basically pays for itself even if you’re doing just one or two large projects!

 Using a Paint Sprayer on Furniture

 We took the dresser and drawers outside to our favorite paint spot.
 It’s in the rocks in a wide-open area so I don’t get overspray on anything that shouldn’t get painted.